riker-rs/riker/README.md

 ## Associated Projects

-Official crates that provide additional functionality:
+Official crates that provide additional functionalities:

 - [riker-testkit](https://github.com/riker-rs/riker-testkit): Tools to make testing easier

-## Why TezEdge Actor System

-TezEdge Actor System is a step to improve safety of the TezEdge node.

-Rust empowers developers with control over memory management, requiring no garbage collection and runtime overhead, while also providing modern semantics and expressive syntax such as the trait system.
-The result is a language that can solve problems equally for Web and IoT.

-TezEdge Actor System adds to this by providing a familiar actor model API which in turn makes concurrent, resilient systems programming easy.

 ## Rust Version

-TezEdge Actor System is currently built using the Rust version `nightly-2021-08-04`, like other TezEdge projects do.
+The TezEdge Actor System is currently built using the Rust version `nightly-2021-08-04`, same as the other projects under the TezEdge node.

 ## pre-commit

-Before you commit your code [pre-commit](https://pre-commit.com/) integrates as a git hook to automatically check your code.
+Before you commit your code, [pre-commit](https://pre-commit.com/) integrates as a git hook to automatically check your code.
-Please don't skip git hooks (even if you do the travis TravisCI build will still fail).
+Please don't skip git hooks (even if you do the travis TravisCI build, it will still fail).

 There are two different approaches you can use to run pre-commit